creeas/SharkTraits/README.md

   - Contributor
   - Access (public or private)
-  - Species\*
+  - Species<sup>1</sup>
-  - Location
+  - Location<sup>2</sup>
-  - Resource\+
+  - Resource<sup>3</sup>

-\*All observations must be associated with a valid species name.
+<sup>1</sup>All observations must be associated with a valid species name.
 We are using the taxonomy of [Stein and Mull et al 2018](http://vertlife.org/sharktree/taxonomy/).
 Note that this taxonomy does not currently include all the taxonomic nomenclatrual revisions in [Naylor et al 2016](https://www.researchgate.net/publication/311043124_The_Rays_of_the_World_project_-_an_explanation_of_nomenclatural_decisions).
 The list of valid species names is built in to the spreadsheet template and can be accessed as a dropdown menu.
 First select the appropriate `species_superorder` (Chimaeriformes, Batoidea, Squalimoroh Sharks, or Galeomorph Sharks) and a reduced taxa set to select from will be provided in the `species_name` column.

-Location information can be entered in several formats/columns: (1) `marine_province` is restricted to the desingated [marine longhurst provinces](http://www.marineregions.org/gazetteer.php?p=image&pic=64934), (2) `location_name` is for general locations provided in the study methods (e.g. Southern Calfifornia Bight, Northern Gulf of Mexico), and (3) `lat` and `long` coordinates if provided.
+<sup>2</sup>Location information can be entered in several formats/columns: (1) `marine_province` is restricted to the desingated [marine longhurst provinces](http://www.marineregions.org/gazetteer.php?p=image&pic=64934), (2) `location_name` is for general locations provided in the study methods (e.g. Southern Calfifornia Bight, Northern Gulf of Mexico), and (3) `lat` and `long` coordinates if provided.

-\+Resource can be left blank for unpublished data, but data must be kept private.
-The resource ID should be taken from the unique ID found in the [references database](https://sharktraits-refs.shinyapps.io/shark-resources/)
+<sup>3</sup>Resource can be left blank for unpublished data, but data must be kept private.
+The resource ID should be taken from the unique ID found in the [references database](https://sharktraits-refs.shinyapps.io/shark-resources/).
+This is a shiny database that contains all materials compiled on [Shark-Refences](https://shark-references.com/).

 `Measurement-level` data include the sex, trait, value, standard (unit), methodology, estimates of precision (if applicable), and model used.
 When entering or importing trait data, the following is minimally required: